skyout/tips.js/README.md

 Specify the optional direction of the tooltip by adding the `data-tooltip-direction` attribute with the direction you'd like.
-The default is right, however acceptable values are top, bottom, left, and right.
+The default is `right`, however acceptable values are `top`, `bottom`, `left`, and `right`.

 ```
 <input type="email" id="email" data-tooltip="Please enter an email address" data-tooltip-direction="top" />